Lecture from: 16.09.2025 | Video: Video ETHZ

 - Textbook: N. Gregory Mankiw & Mark P. Taylor (2023), Economics, 6th Ed.
 This single book covers both macro and micro principles.
 A 25% discount is available via instructions on Moodle.

 - Recordings: Lectures are recorded and accessible via ETH Multimedia Services for enrolled students.
-Login details will be posted on Moodle.
+Login details are posted on Moodle.

 - Contacts: